“Train a child in the way he should go and when he is old he will not turn from it.” Proverbs 22:6

 Nursery – Ages 0 to 5 years old.

 Youth Sunday School – Grades 6 – 12

 Wednesday Night Activities – Faith, Food, and Fun

 Wednesday nights are special at St. Andrew.
 Adults, children, and youth gather for a potluck supper in the fellowship hall at 6:00 PM.
 Starting at 6:30 PM, the kids participate in multiples activities including music, learning and fun.
+Special music programs are planned including a Youth Instrumental Ensemble.
 We would be delighted for your children to join us in an evening of “Faith, Food, and Fun.”